 Always exercise common sense while babywearing.
-Baby carriers are not an approved child restraint or floatation device and should not be used in moving vehicles or boats.
+Baby carriers are not an approved child restraint or flotation device and should not be used in moving vehicles or boats or even when we ride on cars, even those electric gaming ones.
 Avoid babywearing in situations where it would not be safe to carry an infant in-arms.

 Copyright 2014-2015, Babywearing International, Inc. All rights reserved.
 Non-profit, educational use only allowed without notice or request, provided that the documents are used in their original form with no edits, modifications, or additions.
 Documents may not be used in any for-profit venture, sold, rented, or traded for other items of value.
 Documents may not be digitally distributed by any person or organization, but a link to the document as uploaded here may be distributed free of charge by anyone at any time.
 For questions, please contact firstname.lastname@example.org.